Retaining Walls

 The primary destabilizing load on a retaining wall is the lateral pressure exerted by the retained soil mass (the backfill).

-- Active Earth Pressure (): The minimum lateral pressure exerted when the wall is allowed to yield or move slightly away from the soil mass (even by a fraction of an inch), allowing the soil to mobilize its internal shear strength to support itself.
-Cantilever walls are always designed for active pressure.
+The minimum lateral pressure exerted by the soil when the wall yields or moves slightly away from the backfill, allowing the soil to expand and mobilize its internal shear strength.

-- Passive Earth Pressure (): The maximum resistance offered by the soil in front of the wall (at the toe) when the wall is forced into it.
-This requires significant movement to mobilize fully and is crucial for resisting sliding.
+The maximum resistance offered by the soil when the wall is pushed into the soil mass, requiring significant movement to mobilize fully.

 Earth Pressure Theories